Kagure Wamunyu: Background and education

-Kagure attended Alliance Girls High School, in the town of Kikuyu, in Kiambu County, were she obtained her High School Diploma.
+Kagure attended Alliance Girls High School, in the town of Kikuyu, in Kiambu County, where she obtained her High School Diploma.
 She holds a Bachelor of Arts degree in Mathematics, from Meredith College in the state of North Carolina, in the United States, obtained in 2013.
 The same year, she graduated from North Carolina State University, with a Bachelor of Science in Civil Engineering degree.

 She went on to obtain a Master of Science degree in City and Regional Planning, from the University of Berkeley, in 2015.
 As of November 2018, she was registered as a part-time PhD student at the University of Oxford, in the United Kingdom.
 Her doctoral focus is Sustainable Urban Development.

 Her studies in the United States were partly sponsored by scholarships awarded by the Zawadi Africa Education Fund, founded and supported by Dr Susan Mboya, a daughter of the late Tom Mboya, one of Kenya's founding fathers.
 The Zawadi Fund, an American 501(c)3 non-profit, sponsors academically gifted, disadvantaged rural girls in Kenya, to study in American universities, then return to Kenya and contribute to national development.